-I am so excited to host the 5th year of summer sewing camp!
-There will be 4 full weeks of sewing camp and two mini sewing camp weeks.
+I am so excited to host the 6th year of summer sewing camp!
+There will be 4 full weeks of sewing camp and 2 mini sewing camp weeks.
 The cost of a full week is $300 and a mini week is $135.
 All levels welcome at every camp!

 Students are respsonisble for buying fabric and some supplies for their projects.
 I will provide the basic supplies and sewing machines for students enrolled in both a full and mini week.
 They are also welcome to bring their own machine too!
-The supply lists will be sent out at the beginning of May.
-Sewing camp will run from 9am-12pm everyday and students are to bring a snack, water bottle and mask.
+The supply lists will be sent out at the in May.
+Sewing camp will run from 9am-12pm everyday and students are to bring a snack and water bottle.

 To register…vemo the amount ($300 for a full week and $135 for a mini week) to Sarah-Boyd-23.
-In the “notes” please put the date/theme of the camp you wish for your child to attend as well as your email address.
+In the “notes” please put the date/theme of the camp you wish for your child to attend as well as your email address and child’s name.
 Space is limited.

-Full Week June 14-18 Beach Week (headband, ruffle shirt/tunic, reversible tie tote, monogrammed towel).
+Full Week June 20-24 Beach Week (reversible headband, reversible tie tote, wet suit zipper pouch, shell bag).
 We will do a little swimming at the end of the week!

 I’m a little behind on posting January’s sewing party seeing as it’s February 8th already!
 We had so much fun with our January theme!
 January was filled with all things American Girl doll!
 Who doesn’t love AG dolls?!
 This past month we hosted three sewing parties where we made tent covers, a mattress, pillow, blanket and accessories for our American girl dolls.

 I premade all of the tent frames and precut the fabric for the girls.
 When I host sewing parties usually half of the kids attending have never sewn before.
 I try to make it as easy and fun for them as they have never operated a sewing machine before.
 I also have to keep in mind that we have a three hour time frame in which to work!